 - Select the property that contains the data to export and then choose the Tables (in the case of Search Console).

-URL Impression has less metrics: Clicks, Impressions and CTR, but allows for per-URL splitting of the data.
+URL Impression has fewer metrics: Clicks, Impressions, and CTR, but allows for per-URL splitting of the data.

-- Accept the default fields by clicking Add to Report.
+- Accept the default fields by clicking Create Report.

 - Configure the Table.
-The three important things are: Dimension (Controls the first column of the table), Metric (Controls the second column of the table) and Data Range (Controls the data range).
+The three important things are: Dimension (Controls the first column of the table), Metric (Controls the second column of the table), and Data Range (Controls the date range).
 You can add multiple Dimensions and Metrics for granular data.

-- When the table contains the data you need, go to View mode:
+- When the table contains the data you need, go to View mode and download the data: